smaht-dac/submitr/docs/source/credentials.rst

-If you have been designated as a submitter for the SMaHT project, and plan to use spreadsheet-based submission system (i.e. ``smaht-submitr``) to view, upload, create, or update data from/to the SMaHT data portal, you are required to obtain and setup an access and secret key (i.e. `credentials`) from the SMaHT data portal.
+If you have been designated as a submitter for the SMaHT project, and plan to use spreadsheet-based submission system (i.e. ``smaht-submitr``) to view, upload, create, or update data from/to SMaHT Portal, you are required to obtain and setup an access and secret key (i.e. `credentials`) from SMaHT Portal.

 These must stored in a specific format and file on your local system.
 Please follow these steps below to get your access keys and configure your local system for ``smath-submitr`` usage.

 Obtaining SMaHT Portal Access Keys
 ----------------------------------

 #.
-Log in to the `SMaHT Portal <https://data.smaht.org>`_ with your username (email) and password.
+Log in to `SMaHT Portal <https://data.smaht.org>`_ with your username (email) and password.
 #.
 Once logged in, go to your **Profile** page by clicking **Account** on the upper right corner of the page.
 #.
 On your profile page, click the green **Add Access Key** button, and copy the **Access Key ID** and **Secret Access Key** values from the popup page.
 Note that *once the pop-up page disappears you will not be able to see the secret access key value*.
 However if you forget/lose your secret key you can always delete and add new access keys from your profile page at any time.
 #.
 Store these values the file ``~/.smaht-keys.json`` on your local machine; see the next section for details.